-In October 2007 ACGA submitted a paper to the Singapore Government on Opening Shareholder Meetings to Fund Managers in Singapore.
-It addresses certain legal obstacles that stand in the way of institutional investors who want to attend shareholder meetings in Singapore, known as the two proxy card issue.
-The paper offers recommendations on how to resolve the issue, namely to amend both the Companies Act and the Listing Manual of the Singapore Stock Exchange.
+In October 2007 ACGA submitted an original paper to the Singapore Government titled, Opening Shareholder Meetings to Fund Managers in Singapore.
+It addresses legal obstacles that stand in the way of institutional investors attending shareholder meetings in Singapore (known as the two proxy card issue).
+The paper offers recommendations on how to resolve the issue, including amendments to the Companies Act and the Listing Manual of the Singapore Stock Exchange.

 On January 15, 2007, ACGA co-hosted a Proxy Voting Roundtable in Singapore with the Singapore Association of the Institute of Chartered Secretaries and Administrators (SAICSA) and the Singapore Institute of Directors (SID).
 The main themes arising from the Roundtable are covered in a summary paper on the event.
 Key issues included: voting by poll; appointment of multiple proxies to shareholder meetings; clustering of AGM dates; deadlines for holding AGMs after the year end; meeting notice periods; and attendance of CPF members at AGMs.
 The programme for the event, including details on speakers and other supporting organisations, is attached.
 See also ACGA's presentation to the Roundtable.

 ACGA prepared a memo for members comparing the rules on general mandates (private placements) in Hong Kong with those in the UK.
 We also looked at voting practices in Hong Kong on this issuecharacterised by minority shareholders voting against in large numbersand some recent corporate decisions to remove or reduce the mandate.
 See our memo.